Tips and Advice for Finding Treatment for Substance Use

 Treatment for Co-occurring Disorders

 When people face substance use disorders and mental illness at the same time, they have what is called co-occurring, or dual, disorders.
 Some treatment facilities offer diagnosis and treatment of both, which is important for achieving and maintaining a full recovery.

 For co-occurring disorders, recommended treatment considers the overlap in the causes and effects of substance use problems and mental illness so they can be explored and addressed together.
 Such integrated treatment is provided at many inpatient rehab centers as well as in outpatient treatment programs.

 By pairing medications for co-occurring mental health conditions with rehab treatment, integrated treatment can stabilize patients while they work to develop coping skills and heal from their addiction.

 One size does not fit all when it comes to treatment.
 First, identify your treatment needs and the programs that can meet them.
 Your needs and the severity of your drug or alcohol problem will help determine which type of treatment will work best to help you start your recovery.

 Some treatment referral services are eager to recommend inpatient facilities, but they may not take into consideration the patient’s unique situation or medical needs.
 Whenever possible, consult a licensed medical or mental health provider for advice and support.
-As you pursue treatment, don’t be afraid to ask questions and advocate for yourself.
+As you pursue treatment, do not be afraid to ask questions and advocate for yourself.

 Next, determine the program’s cost, remembering that the most effective treatment is not necessarily the most expensive.
-Sometimes alcohol or drug rehab programs provide luxury “extras” that have not been proven to treat addiction or lead to recovery effectively.
+Sometimes alcohol or drug rehab programs provide luxury extras that have not been proven to treat addiction or lead to recovery effectively.